Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: Factors Affecting the Baseline Accuracy

 \subsection{Multi-view Observation}

-This section analyzed the localization results across different pitch angles.
-As shown in \cref{fig:pitch_curve}, smaller pitch angle tends to reduce localization accuracy, indicating that oblique-view images present greater challenges for accurate localization compared to nadir-view images.
-In Low-altitude flights, \textbf{Oblique-view} images capture substantial side-view information from 3D objects.
-These interference of side-view details reduces both global and local similarity between UAV images and the ortho-reference map.
+This section analyzes the localization results across different pitch angles.
+As shown in \cref{fig:pitch_curve}, a smaller pitch angle tends to reduce localization accuracy, indicating that oblique-view images present greater challenges for accurate localization compared to nadir-view images.
+In low-altitude flights, oblique-view images capture substantial side-view information from 3D objects.
+These side-view details reduce both global and local similarity between UAV images and the ortho-reference map.
 Consequently, the accuracy of image retrieval and matching algorithms is diminished (see \cref{fig:failed_case}), making precise localization more difficult.